 FREQUENTLY ASKED QUESTIONS

-As a wedding photographer I apply a blend of photojournalistic and directed when working with clients.
+As a wedding photographer, I apply a blend of photojournalistic and directed when working with clients.
 Experience guides me to be in the right place at the right time with good light and then I apply some directing to enhance the moment and capture its essence.
-My approach to wedding photography is 70% photojournalistic and 30% directed.
-Its important to capture the real moments at a wedding, at the same time its important to add a flair of direction to help guide the moment.
-Most people are new to being photographed on their wedding day – so it always helps to offer some direction.
+My approach to wedding photography is 70% photojournalistic and 30% direct.
+It’s important to enhance real moments at a wedding, at the same time it’s important to add a flair of direction to help guide the moment.
+Most people are new to being photographed on their wedding day – it helps to offer some direction.

 A wedding photographer who understands natural light has great equipment and a couple who are willing to participate.
 Those are the basics.
-Sometimes its all you need, but wedding styling and location help to bring a photo together.
-There are smaller things which make a difference Eg: Unless your minister is speaking to 300 people try encourage him to not use a mic stand.
+Sometimes it’s all you need, but wedding styling and location help bring it together.
+There are smaller things which make a difference Eg: Unless your minister is speaking to 300 people, try to encourage him not to use a mic stand.

-5. Do you work with an assistant or a second shooter.
+4. Do you work with an assistant or a second shooter?

-I have been lead photographer on over 250 weddings, every one unique.
-Experience is important because if the unexpected happens its good to know you have photographer who can stay calm and walk you through what happens next especially when it comes to shoot schedule and ideas.
-Confidence comes with experience and if your photographer is confident you will be more comfortable and look better on camera.
+I have photographed over 300 weddings, every one unique.
+Experience is important because if the unexpected happens its good to know you have a photographer who can stay calm and walk you through what happens next, especially when it comes to shooting schedule and ideas.
+Confidence comes with experience and if your photographer is relaxed you will be more comfortable and look better on camera.

 Yes, it protects both you and me.
 Please read through and sign before making your wedding booking.

-We keep en eye on the weather, hope for a gap and stick to the plan as much as possible.
-There is usually a 30 minute buffer built into a wedding – this is the reason why.
+We keep an eye on the weather, hope for a gap and stick to the plan as much as possible.
+There is usually a 30-minute buffer built into a wedding – this is the reason why.
 Always keep 2 -4 big umbrellas in the boot of a car and remember that its all part of the experience.

 The wedding photography on the day is between 7 -10 hours.
-Processing and post production can take up to 25 hours.
-Printing and wedding book take more time.
-A wedding photographer has a lot of work to do.
+Processing and post-production can take up to 25 hours.
+Printing and wedding books take more time.

 If you are happy with my portfolio and the terms of photography.
 Swing past the studio and we can chat about the finer details.
-The signed wedding contract and the 50% booking fee secures the date.
-For international clients – I will send the banking details for international banking.
+The signed photography contract and settling the booking fee secures the date.